Pistonite/botw-ist/packages/manual/src/ist/pe.md

 to active each slot.
 ```

-When Cursor Glitch is active, you can keep it active by move tabs in groups
+When Cursor Glitch is active, you can keep it active by moving tabs in groups
-of 3 (tap right stick right 3 times, or left 3 times), without pausing too long
+of 3 (tap right-stick right 3 times, or left 3 times), without pausing too long
 between them.
 Pausing while not on a multiple of 3 tabs from where the slot
 is activated will reset the cursor's position, losing the glitched state.

 ## Capturing the Prompt
-What the Cursor Glitch enables is that we can now move the cursor to another item,
+What the Cursor Glitch enables, is that we can now move the cursor to another item,
-with the inventory screen still "thinks" we are on the original item,
+while the inventory screen still "thinks" we are on the original item,
 so it opens the prompt of the original item when we trigger it.

 When we trigger the prompt (pressing `A`), the prompt used
-comes from the item that is currently showing description on the screen:
+comes from the item that is currently showing the description on the screen:

 ```
       |- you are looking at this page
       v